Capuchin Soup Kitchen: Legal Cases

 In 2001, a former Capuchin Soup Kitchen Financial Director, Francis Elias, and a former executive director of CSK, Lewis Hickson Jr., were found guilty of embezzling more than $800,000 between 1992 and 1996 from the organization.
 Elias was sentenced to two years in prison, two years of supervised release and issued a $25,000 fine while Hickson received 14 months in prison and two years of supervised release.
 Both men were ordered to repay $828,267 to CSK and the Federal Emergency Management Agency, a contributor to the CSK food bank.

-Impact and Demographics
+Impact and demographics

-Who They Serve

 The Capuchin Soup Kitchen serves men, women, and children that are homeless, poverty-stricken, or both.
 Volunteers and members live and work with the poor and aid all people regardless of race, sex, age, color, national origin, religious preference, handicap or level of income.
 CSK also assists those who have been prisoners or addicts through On the Rise Bakery, offering counseling and educational opportunities.